ddervis/ARHomework1/README.md

 **Video Files and Placement**

 Due to GitHub file size limits, the original .mp4 files are hosted externally on Google Drive.
-To run the project correctly in Unity, please download each video from the links below and place them in the following folder:
+To run the project correctly in Unity, please download each video from the links below and place them in the following folder.

 Each file name **must exactly match** the name below (case-sensitive):